 Make this indulgent chocolate slab with white chocolate, dark chocolate and coffee beans to give as a gift or serve as a smart dinner party dessert with coffee.

-Sweet yet bitter dark chocolate works really well with olive oil and these creamy chocolate pots are super simple to make.
+Sweet yet bitter dark chocolate works really well with olive oil.
 Juicy caramelised oranges cut through the richness and a touch of sea salt creates the perfect combination of sweet and salty indulgence.
-A great dessert to round off a dinner party.

 This cake by Hannah Miles is the ultimate in kitsch.
 Drizzle the ganache on top so that the pretty striped layers of peanut butter and jam show through.

 A poshed-up roulade, made with double cream, dark chocolate and slithers of pistachio.
 A beautiful bake, ideal for an impressive dinner party dessert.

 This rich and fudgy chocolate blackout cake from Edd Kimber is a twist on an American classic, flavouring the custard filling with creamy white chocolate and aromatic cardamom.
 Click here to find our show-stopping chocolate cake recipes.

 This recipe from Edd Kimber makes some seriously good chocolate cookies.
 We call them volcanoes because as they bake, they erupt and spread into fabulous, fudgy cookies.
 More cookies recipes here…

 Everyone loves Spanish churros and they won’t be able to believe these are homemade!
 The rich, indulgent hot chocolate sauce is also delicious over ice cream.